 First look at Paddington The Musical ahead of its West End opening

-Paddington The Musical, which opens on Saturday, follows the bear after he arrives in London
+Paddington The Musical, which opened on Saturday, follows the bear after he arrives in London

 First-look images have been released, offering a glimpse of the bear portraying Paddington in the new West End musical.